cerebral/overmind/packages/overmind-website/guides/beginner/04_creatingactions.md

 Here we have three different examples of actions.

 1. **actionA** is called without a value and maps to a new value
-2. **actionB** is also called without a value, but maps to a promised value
+2. **actionB** is also called without a value and maps to a promised value
 3. **actionC** is called with a value and that value is transformed

 What to learn from this is that calling an action is just like calling a plain function that returns its input by default.
 It is the attaching of operators that gives the action behaviour.

 ## Changing state

 The most common thing you will do is changing the state of the application.
 You perform a **mutation**.
-To express this in an action you will use the **mutation** operator.
-You will define all your mutations in their own files called **mutations**.
+To express this in an action you will use the **mutate** operator.
+You will define your mutations in their own files called **mutations**.
 The reason for that is to be explicit about where mutations actually happens in your application.

 ```marksy
 h(Example, { name: "guide/creatingactions/mutations" })